Edyou-Study/awcss-docs/README.md

 ```

 additional info :
-- you cdd vaildation for input by using validate :
+- you add vaildation for input by using validate :
 ``` html
  <div class="input-container validate">
 ```